-If they are interested in seeing more than the first 50 pages they will contact you.
-Electronic submissions are preferred and they try to respond to all the submissions they are intrested in, in the first 4-6 weeks.
+If they are interested in seeing more than the first 50 pages, they will contact you.
+Electronic submissions are preferred, and they try to respond to all the submissions they are interested in after the first 4-6 weeks.
 If they are not interested in a manuscript they do not respond.